acelost/CopyPaste/README.md

 ## How to use

-Use `PasteRequests` class to build one of existing clipboard services:
+Use `PasteRequests` class to build request to one of existing clipboard services:

 ```java
 public void myFirstPaste() {